Robert Millikan: American physicist (1868–1953) (Source: Wikipedia)

 A Legacy of Truth and Caution

 Millikan’s story is not one of a simple fraud.
 He was a brilliant experimentalist who made a genuine breakthrough.
 His failing was one of confirmation bias, a trap that awaits any researcher.
-The ultimate legacy of the oil drop experiment is therefore twofold.
-It remains a triumph of experimental physics that first pinned down one of nature’s most fundamental constants.
-But it also serves as one of science’s most enduring cautionary tales.
+The legacy of the oil drop experiment is twofold.
+It was an important experiment that first pinned down one of nature’s fundamental constants.
+But it also serves as a cautionary tale for scientists.
 It teaches us that the greatest obstacle to scientific truth is not a lack of genius, but the very human tendency to want to be right.
 It reminds us that scientific integrity demands we report all the data, especially the pieces that seem to tell us we are wrong, because those are often the most important observations of all.

 References